-The Senate seems to have it in their mind to release the LPFM genie from the bottle:
+The Senate seems to have it in its mind to release the LPFM genie from the bottle:

 The Senate Commerce Committee unanimously approved a bill (Local Community Radio Act (S. 592)) today that would loosen regulations limiting low-power FM stations.
 It would abolish the third-adjacent minimum distance separation requirement except for stations that provide a radio reading service, as well as give FM translators and LPFMs equal access to spectrum.
 The House Commerce Committee has also cleared the bill.